iobroker-community-adapters/ioBroker.nello/README.md

 2. In the ioBroker.nello adapter settings, fill in both Client ID / Client Secret
 3. Press the button "Get Token" to generate a token
 4. Save and enjoy the adapter

+This quick setup will retrieve your locations (all available doors) from the nello API including the respective address.
+Furthermore, the assigned time windows of the locations will be retrieved.
+Additionally, you may open the door with this basic setup.
+To receive events (door bell rings), you have to follow the advanced setup.

+### Advanced Setup
+To received events (door bell rings) you have to provide an external URL (with port) in the ioBroker.nello adapter settings.
+This URL (incl. port) is sent to the nello API and registered.
+In case a door bell ring is registered by the API, the API will push this information to the provided URL.
+Please refer to https://en.wikipedia.org/wiki/Webhook for more information.
+If you no DynDNS address and no idea what the shit I'm talking about, please refer to https://www.howtogeek.com/66438/how-to-easily-access-your-home-network-from-anywhere-with-ddns/.

+1. Place the external DynDNS address including a port of your choice in the ioBroker.nello adapter settings
+2. Open the port of your choice in your router and route it to the ioBroker
+3. Done.
+You will now have additional states in your nello tree within the channel "events" and all events are written to a state named "feed".

 ## Installation (German)